nickbabcock/collectd-rust-plugin/README.md

 default = []
 ```

-- A collectd version is required to build.
-There are several ways one can specify it:
+- `collectd-rust-plugin` assumes a `5.7`-compatible API (`5.7` works up to at least `5.12`).
+This can be configured via any of the following:
-  - Via environment variable: `COLLECTD_VERSION` = `5.4`, `5.5`, or `5.7`.
+  - Specify the `bindgen` feature with `COLLECTD_PATH` pointing at the [root git directory for collectd](https://github.com/collectd/collectd)
-  - Via environment variable: `COLLECTD_PATH` points to the [root git directory for collectd](https://github.com/collectd/collectd).
-This option makes the most sense when coupled with the `bindgen` feature.
+    - The `bindgen` feature also works if `collectd-dev` is installed
-  - Auto detection by executing `collectd -h`.
+  - `COLLECTD_VERSION` may be used in the future when `collectd-rust-plugin` reintroduces support for compiling against different collectd versions that are not API-compatible
-- The bindgen feature is optional (it will re-compute the Rust bindings from C code, which shouldn't be necessary).
-Make sure you have an appropriate version of clang installed and `collectd-dev` (if not using `COLLECTD_PATH`)
+  - When collectd is present on the system, the version is derived from executing `collectd -h`
 - collectd expects plugins to not be prefixed with `lib`, so `cp target/debug/libmyplugin.so /usr/lib/collectd/myplugin.so`
 - Add `LoadPlugin myplugin` to collectd.conf